jjmartres/Zabbix/zbx-templates/zbx-cisco/zbx-cisco-bgp4/README.md

 Installation
 ------------

-1. Add a value mapping named `ciscoBgpPeerAdminStatus` with the following value :
+1. Add a value mapping named `ciscoBgpPeerAdminStatus` with the following values:
   * 1 => stop
   * 2 => start
 2. Import **zbx-cisco-bgp4.xml** file into Zabbix.